 It is important to open your windows (weather permitting of course!) or turn a fan on if you can't open your windows, to help blow any fumes away.
 Make sure you have good ventilation throughout the entire process - from opening the resin to curing.

 Wear plastic apron & goggles

 Spillages are inevitable - even the team at Mouldd still spill a drop or two every so often!
 Nobody's perfect!
 Just a simple PVC apron will do the job so that you can wipe, or even peel off the resin once it has cured.

-In the same way that we wouldn't want you to spoil your favourite top, it is important to cover your eyes incase of any splashes by wearing safety googles.
+In the same way that we wouldn't want you to spoil your favourite top, it is important to cover your eyes in case of any splashes by wearing safety goggles.